ypathak1/ds340project/README.md

    python3 4_run_calculator.py
    ```

    The demo opens a window showing the camera feed.
-Use your left hand to enter the first number (0–5 fingers), make a face to select an operator, and use your right hand to enter the second number.
+Use your left hand to enter the first number, make a face to use an operator, and use your right hand to enter the second number!

    Controls

-   - `Q`: quit
+   - `Q` or 'esc' : Quit
-   - `H`, `S`, `N`, `A`: add labeled samples (happy, sad, neutral, angry)
+   - `H`, `S`, `N`, `A`: Add labeled samples (happy, sad, neutral, angry)
-   - `T`: train the classifier on collected samples
+   - `T`: Train the classifier on collected samples

    Notes and tips

    - Good lighting and a steady camera make the demo more reliable.
-   - The operator detector is intentionally rule-based so you can see how it works and change it easily.
+   - Make exaggerated facial expressions!
+Have some fun with it.
    - Collect several samples per expression before training to improve the learned model.